leikareipa/lintulista/README.md

 - id: Running row id.
 - list_id: Corresponds to a list_id in **lintulista_lists**, identifying the list to which this observation belongs.
 - timestamp: A Unix timestamp (seconds from epoch) for when this observation was entered into the database.
 - species: A string giving the name of the species observed (e.g. "Idänuunilintu").
-This must be a species name recognized by Lintulista.
+This must be a species name recognized by Lintulista (see [server/assets/metadata/known-birds.json](server/assets/metadata/known-birds.json) for a list of birds known to Lintulista).

 **Tables 3, 4: lintulista_event_log, lintulista_error_log**.
 For the developer; stores information about events and errors related to the user's interaction with Lintulista.
-Since, depending on the type of activity, the error log might grow considerably larger than the event log, for which reason they've been separated into their own tables.
-The table layout is identical.
+As the error log might grow considerably larger than the event log (and so you might want to e.g. easily truncate the former at some point), they have been split into separate tables.
+Their table layout is identical.

 | Field          | Type                  | Null | Key | Default | Extra          |
 |----------------|-----------------------|------|-----|---------|----------------|